MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-custom-capability-to-pair-driver-with-hsa.md

 ### SCCD XML Schema

-The following is the formal XML XSD schema for a SCCD file.
-One should use this schema to validate your SCCD before submitting it for review.
+The following is the formal XML XSD schema for an SCCD file.
+Use this schema to validate your SCCD before submitting it for review.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>